- Third-largest eastern U.S. coal producer

 - Sold 38.8 million tons of coal in 2013

 - Produces a diverse range of steam coals, satisfying a broad range of customer specifications

 - Operates eleven underground mining complexes in five states - Illinois, Indiana, Kentucky, Maryland and West Virginia and also operates a coal-loading terminal on the Ohio River at Mt.
 Vernon, Indiana.
-We are constructing a new mine in southern Indiana and are purchasing and funding development of reserves, constructing surface facilities and making equity investments in White Oak's new mining complex in southern Illinois
+Also, we own a preferred equity interest and are making additional equity investments in White Oak and are purchasing and funding development of coal reserves and have constructed and are operating surface facilities at White Oak’s new mining complex in southern Illinois

 - Mining operations are near major utility generating plants